 Joseph W. Goodman Book Writing Award

-This award recognizes a recent and outstanding book in the field of optics and photonics that has contributed significantly to research, teaching, or the optics and photonics industry.
-It is co-sponsored by OSA and SPIE.
+Recognizing a recent, outstanding book in the field of optics and photonics that has contributed significantly to research, teaching, or the optics and photonics industry.
+This award is co-sponsored by OSA and SPIE.

 Any member of the optics and photonics community may nominate a book meeting the eligibility requirements.

 1. Must have been published (first edition or first revised edition) no more than six years prior to 1 January of the year of the award; 1 January of the book copyright year will be assumed as the date of first publication.

 2. Only authored books are eligible, including books with more than one principal author.